MLS Cup 2007: Summary

 Dwayne De Rosario scored the winning goal for Houston and was named MLS Cup MVP.

-The match was played in front of 39,859 spectators at RFK Memorial Stadium, including a large contingent of traveling New England and Houston supporters alongside the home D.C.
+The match was played in front of 39,859 spectators at RFK Stadium, including a large contingent of traveling New England and Houston supporters alongside the home D.C.
 United fans.
 The Revolution organized several free buses for fans traveling between Foxborough, Massachusetts, and RFK Memorial Stadium, and also organized a free viewing party at Gillette Stadium.

 The Dynamo were without injured striker Brian Ching, who was replaced by the pairing of Nate Jaqua and Joseph Ngwenya, and suspended midfielder Ricardo Clark; the Revolution fielded a full-strength lineup that was similar to those used in their other playoff matches.
 Alex Prus was named the referee for the MLS Cup final, reprising his role from the 2007 U.S. Open Cup Final, which also featured the Revolution.

 Houston took several of the early chances to score, but New England were the first to score.
 A few minutes after a tackle in the Revolution box by Avery John was waved off as a potential penalty, the team made a series of passes on a counterattack towards Steve Ralston at the top of the penalty box.
 Ralston crossed to the far post, where the ball found Taylor Twellman, who headed in the opening goal in the 20th minute.
 The Revolution continued to control possession in the midfield and created additional chances to extend their lead, but failed to capitalize on them.